Primary Purpose

 SendPhoto Pricing

-SendPhoto offers 5GB free storage to test the platform.
-Paid plans start at $30/year or $3/month for 20GB and scale through 50GB, 100GB, 250GB, and 500GB, with all professional features included: password protection, custom watermarks, unlimited galleries, and no client account requirements.
+SendPhoto offers 5GB included storage to test the platform, with one active gallery and SendPhoto branding still visible.
+Paid plans start at $30/year or $3/month for 20GB and scale through 50GB, 200GB, 400GB, and 1TB, with professional features including password protection, custom watermarks, unlimited galleries, SendPhoto branding removal from the public home page and gallery invite emails, and no client account requirements.

 Google Photos is an excellent consumer tool, but it was never designed for professional client delivery.
 The privacy concerns, lack of branding control, confusing client experience, and missing professional features make it a poor fit for paid photography work.